Jaluus/2DMatGMM/README.md

 ## Dataset

 This Repository contains the dataset used in the paper.
-The dataset will be made available for download on [Zenodo](https://doi.org/10.5281/zenodo.8042835).
-It is currently privately hosted.
+The datasets are available for download on [Zenodo](https://doi.org/10.5281/zenodo.8042835).
 The download links as well as metadata about the dataset and usage can be found in the [Dataset Guide](./Datasets/README.md).

 ## Installation